jmcaluyafuentes/portfolio-T1A2/READ.md

 Six projects are shown in the 'projects' page.
 I used the Ed challenges on this

 At the early stage of making the project, I used Flexbox to layout the home page.
-Later on, Matt gave us the opportunity to learn CSS Grid during the master class.
-So I used grid on the rest of pages (i.e., projects, blog, about) to layout the whole page and just used flex in each grid item when necessary.
+Later on, our educator Matt gave us the opportunity to learn CSS Grid during the master class.
+So after that, I used grid on the rest of pages (i.e., projects, blog, about) to layout the whole page and just used flex in each grid item when necessary.
 I saved time by using grid in contrast to using flexbox in home page.

 ### Blog Page